zephyrproject-rtos/zephyr/doc/object/object_basic_interrupts.rst

 :c:func:`task_irq_ack()` and :c:func:`task_irq_test()`.
 Each device has
 a well-known identifier in the range from 0 to *MAX_NUM_TASK_DEVS*-1.

-Tiny Mountain allows kernel tasks to bind to devices at run-time by calling :c:func:`task_irq_alloc()`.
+The Zephyr OS allows kernel tasks to bind to devices at run-time by calling :c:func:`task_irq_alloc()`.
 A task may bind itself to multiple devices by calling this routine multiple times but a given device can be bound to only a single task at any point in time.
 The registering